8. Sleep Fundamentals: Sustained Inactivity Bout Detection (SIB)

 SIB: Count based algorithms (EXPERIMENTAL)

 Accelerometers have been used for sleep research since the 1990s.
-However, the initial accelerometers did not store their data in gravitational units at sub-second level as we use nowadays but stored their data in 30 or 60 second epoch aggregates.
+However, they did not store their data in gravitational units at sub-second level as we use nowadays.
+Instead they stored their data in 30 or 60 second epoch aggregates.
 Although these aggregates are referred to as counts by many manufacturers the calculation of counts differs by manufacturer.

 Sadeh1994